-The latest Hitachi 18V brushless reciprocating saw is making its way to a retailer near you.
-If you remember our cordless reciprocating saw shootout from last year, you’ll also recall that Hitachi’s model didn’t perform as well as we’d hoped.
+The Metabo HPT 18V brushless reciprocating saw has been out for a couple of years now.
+In our cordless reciprocating saw shootout from a few years back, the previous model didn’t perform as well as we’d hoped.

-Over the last year or so, we’ve seen remarkable improvement in Hitachi cordless line.
+As Metabo HPT has launched new 18V tools and the MultiVolt line (and changed its name), we’ve seen a remarkable improvement in Metabo HPT cordless line.
 There’s the introduction of their 18V brushless finish and framing nailers along with their Triple Hammer impact driver that’s one of the best available.

-So where does the Hitachi CR18DBL reciprocating saw fit in and what did the product team do to improve it?
+So where does the Metabo HPT CR18DBL reciprocating saw fit in and what did the product team do to improve it?

 I’m glad you asked.
 Or that I asked on your behalf.

-The first thing you’ll notice is the size of the case this Hitachi 18V brushless reciprocating saw comes in.
+The first thing you’ll notice is the size of the case this Metabo HPT 18V brushless reciprocating saw comes in.
 I’ll admit that I was a little concerned about the size of the saw it contained when it arrived.

 Fear not, the saw is actually one of the most compact full-size 18V reciprocating saws we’ve seen.
 It’s lightweight compared to the rest of its class as well – to the point that some Pros can use it with one hand.